gfroerli/hardware-v2/docs/index.md

  * SHTC3: ~1mA
  * DS18B20: ~1.5mA

-So if we calculate with a peak power consumption of 100mA we should be on the save side.
+So if we calculate with a peak power consumption of 100mA we should be on the safe side.